InnovateForVegas/ov-my-muni/doc/en/welcome.md

 Remember, *My Vegas* is a project name, not a product name (especially since there is a magazine, a website, and a variety of other uses of the *My Vegas* name already), and the components that make up the My Vegas project may be separately-useable, separately-installable (in the case of a stand-alone native application or similar), and separately-enabling.
 Or, everything might fit together in one monolithic mobile-first or progressive web application.

-We will make this determiniation along the way, ideally with real user feedback!
+We will make this determination along the way, ideally with real user feedback!

 ## Native Applications vs Progressive Web Applications vs Plain Old HTML